Although Environments inherit Agent methods

 Whether or not to cache the result.

-Array of data associated with agent.get(key)
+Array of data associated with agent.get(key) across all agents.

 environment.addAgent(new Agent({ name: "Alice" }));